 PS - if you haven't tried Amazon Fresh yet, I HIGHLY recommend giving it a try.
 I've taken back 3 hours of my week by outsourcing my groceries and it's 110% worth the $15 a month fee!
 Plus, if you hit the link below, you'll get $25 off your first order!

-Love Paleo Pumpkin MUFFINS?
+Love these Pumpkin MUFFINS?
 You'll probably love these, too:

 - Paleo Banana Bread